How to Choose Competitive Intelligence Software for SaaS in 2026

 - Tracks competitor newsletters and email marketing

-- Monitors competitor LinkedIn posts and updates
+- Monitors competitor YouTube and video content

 - Tracks competitor Google Ads and advertising